StevenBlack/vocab/readme.md

 ### rectitude
 Moral righteousness or integrity.
 People who say or do things with rectitude have generally been truly good.
-There's no self-righteousness or hypocrisy involved.
-Mother Theresa has rectitude, as do a lot of good people who are less famous.

 ### red herring